TotallyInformation/node-red-contrib-uibuilder/docs/uibuilderfe-js.md

 * `set` Set any internal variable.
 Also updates the event system.

 * `setIOnamespace` Attempt to work out the correct socket.io namespace based on the current URL.
 Only works if the containing HTML page is in the root URI for the uibuilder instance.
 Otherwise, you have to override this manually - see the `start` public variable.

+* `setStore` Write to browser local storage if possible.
+Uses the `self.storePrefix` variable to prefix any name to help avoid name clashes.
+Will output console error messages and return `false` but not crash if it cannot write to the store.
+If successful, returns `true`.

 * `uiDebug` Controllable console output.
 If the debug variable is true, this will output to console.